Cairngorms, Highlands Scotland

 We are inspired by our beautiful surroundings, deep in the Scottish Highlands.
 Each of our bedrooms showcase panoramic views of the spectacular landscape, while the verdant countryside is home to a wide variety of wildlife, from Golden Eagle and Osprey to Red Deer Stag and Pine Martin, as well as an abundance of wild flowers, plants and trees.

-The Bouchard Finlayson cellar is conveniently located a scenic 90 minutes’ drive from Cape Town, close to the world-famous whale-watching centre of Hermanus.
-Where tradition meets innovation Bouchard Finlayson is both a family affair, and a place of collaboration.
+The Bouchard Finlayson cellar is conveniently located a scenic 90 minute drive from Cape Town, close to the world-famous whale-watching centre of Hermanus.
+Where tradition meets innovation, Bouchard Finlayson is both a family affair and a place of collaboration.
 A labour of love that sees the marriage of Old World winemaking heritage with New World innovation.

 The Bouchard Finlayson estate stretches across 125 hectares of the Hemel-en-Aarde valley.
-However, only 25 hectares is cultivated under vine with the remainder set aside as a conservancy to protect the indigenous ‘fynbos’ vegetation endemic to the Western Cape.
+However, only 25 hectares is cultivated under vine.
+The remainder is set aside as a conservancy to protect the indigenous ‘fynbos’ vegetation endemic to the Western Cape.

 Bouchard Finlayson is proud to be a WWF-SA Conservation Champion.
 Conservation Champion wine farms pursue long-term conservation commitments and spearhead innovations in water and energy sufficiency.